madfxr/WhoisXBot/README.md

 @whoisXbot (https://t.me/whoisXbot)

 ## Notes
-- SERVBot is still tried on CentOS 7 x86_64 only
+- WhoisXBot is still tried on CentOS 7 x86_64 only
 - If you are using another operating system, feel free to make changes to an existing PHP source code